Empirical evidence of Large Language Model's influence on human spoken communication: Methods

 \subsection{Estimating causal influence of ChatGPT}

-To assess ChatGPT's causal impact on human verbal communication, we employed the synthetic control method~\citep{Abadie2010}.
-This method allows us to estimate the usage pattern of a ``treated'' GPT word (\ie a word with a high GPT score) in the counterfactual scenario where ChatGPT was never deployed.
+To assess ChatGPT's causal impact on human verbal communication, we employed the synthetic control method~\citep{abadie2010, abadie2022}.
+This method allows us to estimate the usage pattern of a ``treated'' GPT-preferred word (\ie a word with a high GPT score) in the counterfactual scenario where ChatGPT was never deployed.
 This is built on the assumption that words sharing similar pre-release usage patterns would have continued exhibiting comparable patterns in the absence of the release.
-Thus, the inferred post-release usage of ``treated'' words can be derived by comparing them to the ``untreated'' words---those with near-zero GPT scores---that displayed similar pre-release patterns.
-Here, the method constructs a synthetic control for a treated word by forming a convex combination of multiple untreated ``donor'' words that closely align with its usage prior to the release, and it predicts the counterfactual pattern by calculating the post-release usage of this combination.
+Thus, the method constructs a synthetic control for each treated word by forming a convex combination of multiple ``donor'' words whose usage closely tracks the treated word's pre-release trajectory so that it predicts the counterfactual pattern by extrapolating this combination forward.